Pregnancy: How Meditation Benefits Both Mom & Baby: Pain, Stress, Anxiety, Depression, Addiction

 With problems like physical abnormalities, cognitive impairments, heart problems, and low birth weight, many informed women opt to steer clear of antidepressants altogether.

-Luckily, meditation is perhaps the best way to lift mom out of both prenatal and postpartum depression (before and after delivery).
+Luckily, meditation is the best way to lift mom out of both prenatal and postpartum depression (before and after delivery).

 And the reasons why could fill a library.